sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 # SPECTRAL Residency at Filmwerkplaats

 Motivation for this design was spurred on by the SPECTRAL project--Spatial, Performative & Expanded Cinematics – Transnational Research at Artist-run Labs[@spectral].
+As a part of the SPECTRAL project, Filmwerkplaats proposed a device research topic: creating a DIY contact printer.
+In order to fulfill this research proposal the lab hosted a residency with myself, Hrvoje Spudić [@spudic] and Nan Wang [@wang].
+We were given time and resources to explore our various topics of research related to contact printing and creating sound prints.

 # The Contact Printer